awslabs/autonomous-driving-data-framework/modules/optionals/cloud9/README.md

 #### Optional

+- `connection_type`: The connection type used for connecting to an Amazon EC2 environment.
+Valid values are CONNECT_SSM (default) and CONNECT_SSH
 - `instance_stop_time_minutes`: The number of minutes until the running instance is shut down after the environment was last used
   - default: 60min
 - `name`: The name of the Cloud9 environment